starlose13/C4I-Blockchain/docs/docs_consensus_mechanism_contract.rst

 #### Operational Flow

 1. **Automated Trigger:** Triggered by Chainlink Automation once the epoch duration has elapsed.
-2. **Consensus Finalization:** Finalizes and announces the target value based on consensus results.
+2. **Consensus Finalization:** Finalizes and announces the target value based on the consensus results.

 #### Security Considerations